Georges Mathieu at the Monnaie de Paris

 More info

-Berlin was a city torn apart for over 3 decades.
-The City of Architecture and Heritage is now looking back on this unique period, during which the city's fate was tied to that of the Cold War.
-A grand retrospective featuring testimonials and extremely interesting archival objects, including an original fragment of the Berlin Wall, over 10 meters long, displayed in the heart of the institution especially for this occasion.
-A poignant immersion highlighting the political and social tensions that divided a city, a country, and the whole world for many years.
+Berlin was a city torn apart for more than 3 decades.
+The City of Architecture and Heritage is now revisiting this one-of-a-kind period, during which the city's fate was tied to the Cold War.
+A grand retrospective featuring testimonies and fascinating archival objects, including an original fragment of the Berlin Wall, measuring over 10 meters, is displayed at the heart of the institution specially for this occasion.
+A moving immersion showcasing the political and social tensions that divided a city, a country, and the entire world for many years.

 Voir cette publication sur Instagram